madeofpendletonwool/PinePods/README.md

 - [ ] Occasional gStreamer Breaks. ughhh (Honestly seemingly due to flet updates.
 This never previously happened)
 - [ ] API documentation (Site Built with Docusaurus)
 - [ ] Small layout Improvements
-- [ ] Mass downloading episodes.
-Entire podcast at once (Implemented but I'm working on getting it to display on download page to see status)
 - [ ] Queue currently somewhat broken
-- [ ] Remove local podcasts if podcast is no longer in database - Handle this somehow
 - [ ] Fix logout - It's shows navbar still
 - [ ] Allow description view on podcasts not added
 - [ ] Check local downloads if already downloaded
+- [ ] Implement page views for poddisplays that have over 30 episodes
+- [ ] Speed up database queries

 ### To be added after beta version (Listed in order they will be implemented)

-- [ ] Speed up database queries
+- [ ] Jump to clicked timestamp
 - [ ] Offline mode for playing locally downloaded episodes
 - [ ] Allow for episodes to be played without being added
 - [ ] Add highlight to indicate which page you're on